balinticha/magic-engine/Engine/Base/Events/docs.md

 ## Overview

-The Event System in MagicThing uses a **directed, immediate, component-based** approach.
+The Event System in MagicEngine uses a **directed, immediate, component-based** approach.
 Unlike global message busses, events here are raised *on specific entities*.

 Systems subscribe to events that occur on entities possessing specific components.
 This ensures type safety and reduces unnecessary event filtering logic in your game code.